noeldvictor/melonDSHD/CONTRIBUTING.md

-# Contributor guide for melonDS
+# Contributor guide for melonDSHD (fork of melonDS)

 Please follow a style as documented here.
 Note that this guide was not always enforced, so some parts of the code violate it.